ICLR Press Policy and Press Pass

 To begin, you will need the following information.
-All information must be provided as it appears in a passport or other official photo identification document which the participant intends to provide digitally.
 The names and information entered are for purposes of identification and verification only and will not be published for general access.
 This information will be retained in the system for reference, unless a written request to remove it is received.

 Name of organization

 We will ask you to submit recent bylined articles that demonstrate a track record of reporting and demonstrate active engagement in covering the activities of AI research.
 Samples must be unaltered clippings or media products from the organization with bylines of the individual requesting accreditation.

 Every effort will be made to issue the accreditation as soon as possible.
 Applications are considered on a case-by-case basis and the decisions are final.
 Accreditation covers the duration of the conference.
 Double registration is not allowed.
 If you are already registered as an attendee or sponsor, your application for press accreditation will not be granted.

 Freelance journalists are subject to the same requirements for accreditation and must complete the full process.
 Freelance journalists, including photographers, must provide clear evidence they are on assignment from a specific news organization or publication.
 A valid assignment letter from that news organization, or publication, is required.
 Photographic agencies must provide clear evidence from a client news organization or publication.
 You must also submit the other required documents for accreditation.